Team

 With a BSc in Biological Sciences from the University of Birmingham and a PhD from the University of Cambridge, Dr. Hearn has received several prestigious awards, including the HE Woodmann Prize for the best PhD thesis in plant science.
 In addition to his research, Dr. Hearn is an award-nominated educator, actively involved in the Cambridge Genomic Medicine Programme.
 He takes a leading role in bioinformatics and next-generation sequencing data analysis, mentoring postgraduate students and collaborating with clinicians to advance chronobiological research in genomic medicine.

-As Chief Investigator at Afromics, Dr. Hearn plays a key role in advancing the company’s mission to build inclusive, representative genomic datasets, particularly from Africa, to improve global healthcare and precision medicine outcomes.
+As Chief Technology Officer at Afromics, Dr. Hearn plays a key role in advancing the company’s mission to build inclusive, representative genomic datasets, particularly from Africa, to improve global healthcare and precision medicine outcomes.